 - We will carry out a probationary period for all workers, artists, musicians, freelancers or volunteers and staff for a proportion of the project time or 3 months if the duration of the project is 6 months or longer.

-- Regularly monitor and review our procedures on child and young people to continually ensure the safety of all the vulnerable people we work with.
+- Regularly monitoring and reviewing of our procedures on child and young people to continually ensure the safety of all the vulnerable people we work with.

 All volunteers, freelancers and staff are encouraged to share concerns with the Living Song child protection officer.
 If the situation is clearly an urgent case, the child/venerable adult is too frightened to go home, or there are very serious doubts about the child’s safety, we will contact social services or the police immediately.

-If concerns about a child, young person or vulnerable adult are more general, then the matter will be discussed with the Living Song child protection officer who will then make a referral to social services who, in turn, will make the necessary arrangements.
+If concerns about a child, young person or vulnerable adult are more general, then the matter will be discussed with the Living Song child protection officer who will then make a referral to social services who, who will explore the matter further.

 CODE OF PRACTICE – WORKSHOPS